 The requirements for instruction and grouping previously described apply to ELs with disabilities.
 The IEP team will decide placement of ELs with special needs based on individual student needs.
 At the IEP meeting, the team will discuss the instructional components that have been identified to meet the student's individual needs and monitor the student's progress in ELD.
 In order to determine whether a student is making adequate progress in ELD, the IEP team will use the EL student's progress monitoring data.
 If the student is not making adequate ELD progress, the IEP team will review each of the four language domains and determine a present level of performance that identifies areas of strength, needs, and impact of disability for each domain, and identifies appropriate accommodations and modifications if applicable.
-The IEP team will also consider whether the student is not making adequate progress, no interventions or other programmatic supports.
-If the team determines that the student is not making adequate progress, the team will consider whether the student with sufficient support to make adequate progress, the team will consider whether the student should receive ELD in a special education setting.
+The IEP team will also consider whether the student requires ELD interventions or other programmatic supports.
+If the team determines that the student is not making adequate progress in ELD due to the impact of disability, accommodations, modifications, or interventions have not provided the student with sufficient support to make adequate progress, the team will consider whether the student should receive ELD in a special education setting.